Image optimization cost: self-hosted vs CDN (2026)

 Self-hosted image optimization is the right choice for:

-Organizations with data sovereignty requirements.
+Organizations with data sovereignty and GDPR requirements.
 Government, healthcare, financial services, and EU-based companies that cannot or prefer not to route user content through third-party infrastructure.
 ModPageSpeed 2.0 keeps all data on your servers — images are decoded, transcoded, and served without ever leaving your network.

 Companies that value operational independence.
 No API keys to manage, no vendor relationship to maintain, no surprise billing, and no dependency on external service availability for a core part of your site’s performance.